POSH

 NOTICE THE PATTERN BEFORE IT HARDENS

-Grooming often begins with attention, trust, gifts, support, shared interests, or “friendship” that slowly becomes more private, more emotionally intense, and more controlling.
+Grooming often begins with attention, trust, gifts, support, shared interests, gaming help, emotional validation, or “friendship” that slowly becomes more private, more intense, and more controlling.

-The biggest mistake is waiting for something extreme before treating the situation seriously.
+The biggest mistake is waiting for perfect proof before taking protective steps.

 Which situation sounds most like yours?